 One important role played by livestock keepers, especially pastoralists, is the preservation of option values: they keep animals that have traits that may currently be of no commercial interest but which may be of huge value in the future if environmental and economic conditions change.
 Such traits include "survival" characteristics, such as the ability to fend for themselves and the ability to cope with diseases.
 The traits can be maintained by keeping the animals in their natural environments where they are exposed to natural selection.
 Continuous exposure to the local conditions allows the breeds to retain the adaptive characteristics that enable them to cope with the local feed, the local climate and other features of the local environment such as stony or swampy ground or high altitudes.
-If removed from their areas of origin, breeds may over time lose the characteristics that have enabled them to survive in these environments and changing conditions.
+If removed from their areas of origin, breeds may over time lose the characteristics that have enabled them to survive in these environments.
+Livestock keepers also undertake conscious efforts to adapt their animals to new environments and changing conditions.
 When introducing preferred breeds into new ecological zones, pastoralists may cross-breed their animals with males from breeds local to these environments in order to enhance their offspring's adaptation to local conditions.